ampproject/amphtml/extensions/amp-script/amp-script.md

 For design details, see the ["Intent to Implement" issue](https://github.com/ampproject/amphtml/issues/13471).
 For more information on `worker-dom`, see the [@ampproject/worker-dom](https://github.com/ampproject/worker-dom/) repository.

-### Mutations and user actions
+### Mutations and user gestures

-`amp-script` generally requires a user action to perform mutates to avoid unexpected UI jumps without user's input, but there are some exception to this rule.
+`amp-script` generally requires a user gesture to perform mutations.
+This avoids content jumps that are not triggered by user gesture, but there are some exceptions:

-Overall mutation rules are:

-1. Mutations are always accepted after a user action for a user action interval of 5 seconds.
+1. Mutations are always accepted for five seconds after a user gesture.
-2. The 5 seconds interval is extended if the user script performs a `fetch()` operation.
+2. The five second interval is extended if the author script performs a `fetch()` as a result of the user gesture.
-3. Smaller `amp-script` elements with height under `300px` and non-`container` layout are allowed unlimited mutations.
+3. Mutations are always accepted for `amp-script` elements with `[layout!="container"]` and `height < 300px`.

+## Attributes

+**src**

+The URL of a JS file that will be executed in the context of this `<amp-script>`.

+**script**

+The `id` of a `script[type=text/plain][target=amp-script]` element whose text content contains JS that will be executed in the context of this `<amp-script>`.

+**sandbox (optional)**

+Applies extra restrictions to DOM that may be mutated by this `<amp-script>`.
+Similar to the `iframe[sandbox]` attribute, the value of the attribute can either be empty to apply all restrictions, or space-separated tokens to lift particular restrictions:

+- `allow-forms`: Allows [form elements](https://developer.mozilla.org/en-US/docs/Web/API/HTMLFormElement/elements) to be created and modified.
+AMP requires special handling to prevent unauthorized state changing requests from user input.
+See amp-form's [security considerations](https://amp.dev/documentation/components/amp-form#security-considerations) for more detail.

+**common attributes**

+This element includes [common attributes](https://www.ampproject.org/docs/reference/common_attributes) extended to AMP components.

 ## Interested in using `<amp-script>`?